renebarto/baremetal/doc/tutorials/10-uart0.md

 #### System.cpp {#TUTORIAL_10_UART0_EXTENDING_MAILBOX_INTERFACE__STEP_2_UPDATE_THE_APPLICATION_CODE_SYSTEMCPP}

-As we switch the main application to UART0, we should also switch the code in `System.cpp` to UART0, otherwise we will be suddenly checking the port over, with strange effects.
+As we switch the main application to UART0, we should also switch the code in `System.cpp` to UART0, otherwise we will be suddenly changing the port over, with strange effects.
 Update the file `code/libraries/baremetal/src/System.cpp`

 ```cpp